grycap/im/doc/source/manual.rst

 Optional Packages
 -----------------

+* `The Bottle framework<http://bottlepy.org/>`_ is used for the REST API.
+   It is typically available as the 'python-bottle' package.
+* `The CherryPy Web framework <http://www.cherrypy.org/>`_, is needed for the REST API.
+   It is typically available as the 'python-cherrypy' or 'python-cherrypy3' package.
+* `apache-libcloud <http://libcloud.apache.org/>`_ 0.17 or later is used in the LibCloud, OpenStack and GCE connectors.
+* `boto <http://boto.readthedocs.org>`_ 2.29.0 or later is used as interface to Amazon EC2.
+It is available as package named ``python-boto`` in Debian based distributions.
+It can also be downloaded from `boto GitHub repository <https://github.com/boto/boto>`_.
+  Download the file and copy the boto subdirectory into the IM install path.
 * `Spring Python <http://springpython.webfactional.com/>`_ framework is needed if the access to XML-RPC API is secured with SSL certificates (see :confval:`XMLRCP_SSL`).